-Each year, the Center offers educational class trips for Marion County Public School (MCPS) fourth and fifth grade classes.
-Students are transported to the Center by a single MCPS bus.
+Each year, the museum offers educational class trips for Marion County Public School (MCPS) fourth and fifth grade classes.
+Students are transported to the museum by a single MCPS bus.
 The bus reports to the school to pick up students at the school's starting time.
-Classes are encouraged to get organized and board the bus as soon as possible (this allows for more time at the Center).
+Classes are encouraged to get organized and board the bus as soon as possible (this allows for more time at the museum).
 The bus also returns the class to school prior to the end of the school day.

 Schools will be charged $3.00 per attending student to defray transportation expenses.
-No other fees apply for MCPS classes that visit the Center.
+No other fees apply for MCPS classes that visit the museum.
 All class trips must be scheduled in advance.
-Contact the Museum Clerk for more information.
-Parent chaperons must be pre-approved through their student's school and provide their own transportation.
-Parent chaperons are encouraged to attend and are exempt from any state park or museum entrance fees.
+Contact the museum clerk for more information.
+Parent chaperones must be pre-approved through their student's school and provide their own transportation.
+Parent chaperones are encouraged to attend and are exempt from any state park or museum entrance fees.

-During class fieldtrips, visiting teachers, students, and chaperons are subject to the rules and regulations of the Marion County School Board.
-These rules also apply to the class while being transported to and from the Center.
-While at the Center, students are expected to follow the Student Code of Conduct established by the School Board.
-School Board policies and the Code of Conduct can be found at the Marion County Public Schools website.
+During class fieldtrips, visiting teachers, students, and chaperones are subject to the rules and regulations of the Marion County School Board.
+These rules also apply to the class while being transported to and from the museum.
+While at the museum students are expected to follow the Student Code of Conduct established by the School Board.
+School Board policies and the Code of Conduct can be found at the Marion County Public School website.